 “You become.
 It takes a long time.
 That’s why it doesn’t happen often to people who break easily, or have sharp edges, or who have to be carefully kept.
 Generally, by the time you are Real, most of your hair has been loved off, and your eyes drop out and you get loose in your joints and very shabby.
 But these things don’t matter at all, because once you are Real you can’t be ugly, except to people who don’t understand.”

 It was an impulse buy.
 One of those Instagram ads did its job and diverted me from scrolling to purchasing in a handful of thumb taps.
 When the cylinder-shaped package arrived on our doorstep, I opened it with zero reserve.
 I was so excited to see my online find in real life, hoping I would connect with it as much in person as I did on screen.
 I did—even more so.
-I think I even shed a few tears (I was pregnant, give me a break).
+I think I even shed a few tears (remember: I was pregnant).

 Power waddling into the other room, I presented my new treasure to my husband.